 Is there any financial assistance?

-Where do I get a Running Start Enrollment Verification Form?
+How often do I submit the Running Start Enrollment Verification Form (RSEVF)?